icure/medtech-docs/sdks/how-to/how-to-listen-to-icure-events.md

 ```

 The `subscribeToDataSampleEvents` method takes 4 parameters:
 - The first parameter is an array of event types.
-In this example, we only listen to `CREATE` events.
+In this example, we only listen to `CREATE` events (see the table above for the full list of event types).
 - The second parameter is a filter.
 In this example, we only listen to events that are created by the logged user and that have the `IC-TEST` tag code and `TEST` tag type.
 - The third parameter is a callback that is called when an event is received.
 In this example, we push the received event in an array called `events`.
 - The fourth parameter is an options object.
 In this example, we don't use any options.